tmm-ai/Self_driving_car/README.md

 ## Installation

 Once you have the car, follow the instructions to install the raspberry pi OS onto a micro SD, then install the Sunfounder car code on the micro SD.

-You can copy the car code modules in the provided files into the picar-4wd/picar_4wd folder.
-The provided files will need to be in the same folder as the
-__init__.py module.
+The basic car code can be found here:  https://github.com/sunfounder/picar-4wd You can copy the car naviation code modules into the picar-4wd/picar_4wd folder.
+The provided files will need to be in the same folder as the  __init__.py module.

 ## Configuration